paritytech/parity-bridges-common/deployments/README.md

 `TestPoa` is a test bridge deployment between a test Ethereum PoA network and test Substrate network.
-It's main purpose is to make sure that basic PoA<>Substrate bridge operation works.
+Its main purpose is to make sure that basic PoA<>Substrate bridge operation works.
 The network is being reset every now and then without a warning.

 ### UI